General Relativity Contains the Standard Model

 \nopagebreak In this section, we break down the 6D metric tensor into 4D and HD quantities in preparation for its substitution into the 6D curvature scalar.
 The postulate of three dimensions of time implies a 6D spacetime.
 Included in this postulate of six dimensions is the size, shape, spacelike or timelike nature and connection to 4D spacetime of the higher dimensions.
 Therefore, we will further postulate that the two HD's form the surface of a sphere with radius $T$.
 This radius is the Planck time $T$.
 We have

-where $L$ is the Planck length and $c$ is the speed of light.
-I claim the Planck length is important because the radius of the higher-dimensional sphere is the Planck time.
+where $L$ is the Planck length and $c$ is the speed of light.} I claim the Planck length is important because the radius of the higher-dimensional sphere is the Planck time.
 The reason the two higher dimensions are so small is cosmological in origin.
-We will not consider cosmology further in this document.}
+Apparently, while the dimensions of 4D spacetime have been expanding, the two higher dimensions have been shrinking.

 Hawking [55] proposed the use of imaginary time.
 That is, one uses the coordinate $it$ instead of $t$, where $i=\sqrt{-1}$.
 This is only natural, because one can not see time, unlike space, so it exists only in one's imagination.
 Therefore, it is imaginary.
 One is allowed to multiply the coordinate $t$ by $i$ because multiplying a coordinate by a constant amounts to choosing one's coordinate system, which one is free to do.
-The following example illustrates all of this.
+The following example illustrates this.

 Consider a two-dimensional spacetime with coordinates $x$ and $t$.
 We have the line element

 If instead one uses the coordinates $x^{\,1} = x$ and $x^{\,2} = ict$ for the same spacetime, one arrives at the line element